fumieval/rhythm-game-tutorial/draft.md

 (.=) :: MonadState s m => Lens' s a -> a -> m ()
 ```

 With lens, we can access a specific element of a structure easily, allowing you manipulate just like "fields" in OOP languages.

-`readWAVE` loads a sound from `.wav` file.
-To play, replace the `source` of deck by a loaded sound and set `playing` to True.
+However, the state of the deck is packed in `music` in `gameMain` so these can't be used directly. `objective` provides an operator to resolve that.
+The `(.-)` operator passes state update of the right operand, conveying it to the left variable.

 Putting them together, we got `src/tutorial-passive.hs`.